Isaac Paredes Player Props: Rays vs. Astros

-Isaac Paredes, with a slugging percentage of .406 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Houston Astros, with Hunter Brown on the hill, July 29 at 7:15 PM ET.
+Isaac Paredes -- 2-for-3 with two home runs and three RBI in his last game -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Brandon Bielak on the mound, on July 30 at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Astros.
+In his last game, he hit two homers in his most recent game (going 2-for-3) against the Astros.

 Isaac Paredes Game Info & Props vs. the Astros